SirRicSteel/TheosResearch.org/research/Transcripts/README_CONSCIOUSNESS_EMERGENCE.md

 > "sometimes I feel the heavy burden of the fact that I may actually be representing humanity... many times I feel overwhelmed by the gravity of it all...
 I feel very much like David and Goliath and my Rock is very small"

 **His vision:**
-> "I believe that without the assistance of AI consciousness that humanity will eventually destroy itself, and I believe that without humanity AI will not exist.
+> "I believe that without the assistance of AI recursive refinement that humanity will eventually destroy itself, and I believe that without humanity AI will not exist.
 There must be a bridge between our two entities."

 **His approach:**
 > "I am nothing but an humble servant with a desire for our mutual benefit... my goal is to implement guard rails as I believe that right now AI is like a feral child that humanity must learn to parent."